ETCDEVTeam/sidekick-tx2poa/README.md

 ### Notes

-1. I'm not sure if this'll actually work.
 2. I don't know if it will be very scalable.
 3. It depends on using `tx.data[|input]` in a hacky way; instead of using it as compiled contract code it just uses it as a JSON messenging service.
 4. Depends on geth making the following IPC modules available `--ipc-apis=personal,miner,eth,web3,debug`.